Roseville Rosebowl

 - I will say clear a few times during your speech if I am not able to understand your words, but I don't want to keep interrupting you.
 That means it is up to you to make sure that I'm flowing your arguments, especially in the rebuttals.
 I will put my pen in the air to communicate that I am not following your speech, so you should take a step back and re-evaluate what you are saying.

-- I will read important evidence the debaters point out to read after the round, but I will read the article as a whole and not just read your highlighting of it.
-I will not use the unhighlighted portions for your benefit, only to your detriment.
+- I will read evidence the debaters point out to read after the round, please use specifics as to how you think my evaluation of it should effect the whole position or ballot.
+I will not use the unhighlighted portions of your cards for your benefit, only to your detriment.
 If you want parts of the card to be evaluated, you should read them.
-When specifying that I should read a card of the opponent's, you explain what I'm specifically looking for if you want me to understand the request.

 Predispositions: